joe-vanleeuwen/theironyard.github.io/source/accelerator/index.markdown

 footer: true
 parent_url: "/"
 sub_nav:
-  - name: "Tech accelerator"
+  - name: "Tech program"
-    slug: "tech-accelerator"
+    slug: "tech-program"
-  - name: "Digital health accelerator"
+  - name: "Digital health program"
-    slug: "digital-health-accelerator"
+    slug: "digital-health-program"
 ---

 #### We’re interested in building strong, sustainable businesses that add real value to customer’s lives.

 Speaking the same language?
 We’d love for you to join us.Whether your goal is a Series A round, building a team and bootstrapping, or utilizing Kickstarter, we have a place for you.

-We run two programs a year, an open tech program in the spring, and a digital health program in the late summer/fall.
+We run two programs a year, an [open tech program](/accelerator/tech-program) in the spring, and a [digital health program](/accelerator/digital-health-program) in the late summer/fall.

-<a href="/accelerator/tech-program" class="button"> Tech startup accelerator</a>

-<a href="/accelerator/digital-health-program" class="button"> Digital health accelerator</a>

-* * *
+---

 #### What makes us different, you ask?